-• Vancomycin
+Vancomycin

-Studies have detected an increased incidence of acute kidney injury in patients concomitantly administered piperacillin/tazobactam and vancomycin as compared to vancomycin alone (see section 4.4 Special Warnings and Precautions for Use).
+Studies have detected an increased incidence of acute kidney injury in patients concomitantly administered piperacillin/tazobactam and vancomycin as compared to vancomycin alone (see section 4.4).
 Some of these studies have reported that the interaction is vancomycin dose-dependent.
-Expert guidelines recommend intensive vancomycin dosing and maintenance of trough levels between 15 mg/L and 20 mg/L which is an increase from previously published recommendations of target trough concentrations of 5-10 mg/L. Attaining these trough concentrations often requires practitioners to prescribe vancomycin doses which exceed manufacturers' recommendations.
-Therefore, it is possible that in addition to the increased risk of vancomycin-induced nephrotoxicity reported with adherence to these guidelines the risk of nephrotoxicity may also increase due to an interaction with piperacillin/tazobactam.
+Expert guidelines recommend intensive vancomycin dosing and maintenance of trough levels between 15 mg/L and 20 mg/L which is an increase from previously published recommendations of target trough concentrations of 5-10 mg/L. Attaining these trough concentrations of the precipient of t